-Customize your resume to avoid the disqualifying round and land an interview
+Customize your resume to land an interview

 The process of elimination in hiring is one of the main reasons you should tailor your resume for the job to which you’re applying.
 At this early stage, your resume may be reviewed by comparing the content of your resume with a checklist of qualifications.
 Alternatively, that comparison may be conducted by an automated applicant tracking system (ATS) using a resume matching algorithm.